 - Sensors used to monitor/limit total travel or temperature: Sensors will fail over time and may need to be replaced.

 All-in-all, shakers are robust and can be used for 20+ years when properly maintained.
 Newer shakers have more capability than many old shakers, especially in terms of the amount of displacement/velocity that can be generated.
-Three-inch stroke shakers are common in newer models and create many testing opportunities but are not necessary for all situations.
+Three-inch stroke shakers are common in newer models and create many testing opportunities, but they are not necessary for all situations.

 The power amplifier has a typical lifetime of 15-20 years.
 Power modules can be damaged during testing but can be replaced.
 Eventually, the power modules and other replacement parts become unavailable or expensive due to a lack of availability.
 However, most amplifier companies can retrofit a power amplifier with any shaker model.